 Cornstarch or Arrowroot

 Oily hair and scalp, but no time to wash?
 Cornstarch makes a great dry shampoo.
 About a half a cup is all you need.
 Mix it with unsweetened Cocoa powder if you have dark hair.
-Sprinkle this dry shampoo substitute in your hair and brush through.
+Sprinkle this dry shampoo substitute in your hair and distribute with a hair styling brush.
 It’s quick and less expensive.

 Down to the very last drop of lotion?
 Coconut oil to the rescue!
 Coconut oil is overall a great moisturizer that can be used all over your body.
 It also lightens age spots and can be used as an intensive hair conditioner and makeup remover.